 - He appears in no other surviving record until his first acquisition of land in Maryland, in 1653.

 - American oral tradition identifies this John with the John Magruder who was Constable of Kent County, Maryland, in 1668, but no evidence can be cited.
-Don McGruther located records of a John McGruder, a Burgess of Perth in 1654, but none ties him to Alexander’s family.
+Don McGruther located records of a John McGruder, a Burgess of Perth in 1654, but nothing ties him to Alexander’s family.

 - If our identification of Alexander the Immigrant with the young deer-hunting Alexander McGruder is correct, he was more than 40 years old at the time of his capture and transportation and very likely had been married.
 If this is the case, we might just as easily speculate that the John Magruder briefly recorded in Kent County was his son from an early marriage.
 He was much too old to be Alexander’s American son named John.